technomancy/leiningen/README.md

     $ lein jar # package up the whole project as a .jar file

-    $ lein install # install a project
+    $ lein install # install a project into the local repository

     $ lein search [TERM] # find jars for your project.clj dependencies